mcguffin/acf-quickedit-fields/README.md

 **Status**

 The plugin is currently undergoing review in the wporg plugin repository.
-If everything works well, it will be avaialable as [ACF QuickEdit Fields](https://wordpress.org/plugins/acf-quickedit-fields)
+If everything goes well, it will be avaialable as [ACF QuickEdit Fields](https://wordpress.org/plugins/acf-quickedit-fields).

 Features
 --------